Knowledge Base

 - Some domains will expire earlier than indicated in the interface.

-- Sectigo will synchronize SCM to reflect the 200‑day maximum and provide improved reporting on affected domains.
+- Sectigo will synchronize SCM to reflect this and provide improved reporting on affected domains.

 Why This Matters